 - Cauliflower - Filled with fiber, vitamin C, potassium, magnesium, vitamin K, vitamin B6, and more!
 Due to all the nutrients in cauliflower, it's basically one of the healthiest veggies you could eat.

-- Pesto - You can use any pesto you like, but I usually use my nut-free pesto.
-In addition to tasting great, it only requires 4 ingredients and can be thrown together in mere minutes.
+- Pesto - You can use any pesto you like, but I usually use my nut-free pesto or almond pesto.
+In addition to tasting great, both only require 4 ingredients and can be thrown together in mere minutes.

 - Parmesan - I prefer to use shaved parmesan because it gives a great cheesy layer to the cauliflower.
 Plus, when it starts to melt, it's pure heaven!